 Now imagine that the left bulb contains nitrogen gas.
 Determine the final pressure of oxygen, nitrogen, and the total gas pressure once the valves are opened.

-2.0 atm; the presence of nitrogen does not affect the partial pressure of oxygen.
+The partial pressure of oxygen gas is 2.0 atm; the presence of nitrogen does not affect the partial pressure of oxygen.